Xilinx/Vitis_Libraries/data_analytics/README.md

 ## Running Test Cases

-This library ships two types of case: HLS cases and Vitis cases.
+This library ships two types of test cases: HLS test cases and Vitis test cases.
-HLS cases can only be found in `L1/tests` folder, and are created to test module-level functionality.
+HLS test cases can only be found in `L1/tests` folder, and are created to test module-level functionality.
-Both types of cases are driven by makefiles.
+Both types of test cases are driven by makefiles.

 ### Shell Environment

-For command-line developers the following settings are required before running any case in this library:
+For command-line developers the following settings are required before running any test case in this library:

 ```console
 source /opt/xilinx/Vitis/2022.1/settings64.sh